Chart Color Schemes

 AreaSearch assessment of residential development activity positions Seaford - Seaford Meadows among the top 25% of areas assessed nationwide

-This year, $2.5 million in commercial approvals have been registered.
-Compared to Greater Adelaide, Seaford Meadows has seen 75.0% more development activity per person.
-Recent construction comprises 82.0% detached dwellings and 18.0% attached dwellings.
-The area has approximately 111 people per dwelling approval, indicating a growing market.
+This financial year has seen $2.5 million in commercial approvals registered, indicating the area's residential character.
+Compared to Greater Adelaide, Seaford Meadows records 75.0% more development activity per person, offering buyers greater choice.
+Recent construction comprises 82.0% detached dwellings and 18.0% attached dwellings, maintaining the area's suburban identity with a concentration of family homes suited for buyers seeking space.
+The location has approximately 111 people per dwelling approval, suggesting an expanding market.

-By 2041, it is projected that Seaford Meadows will add 2,479 residents based on the latest AreaSearch quarterly estimate.
-With current construction levels, housing supply should meet demand, creating favourable conditions for buyers and potentially enabling growth beyond current forecasts.
+AreaSearch's latest quarterly estimate projects Seaford Meadows to add 1,928 residents by 2041.
+With current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development